josh-mchugh/programming-scala/chapter-3/README.md

 ## MultipleAssignment2.scala
 Scala will not allow you to assign fewer or more variables to your tuple or assigned values.
 It will be caught at compile time.

+## MultiLine.scala
+Scala Strings are not like Java Strings.
+You can use them as you would in Java but they have additional functionality.
+Scala can automatically convert a String to a scala.runtime.RichString which opens up additional methods such as 'capitialize()', 'lines()', and 'reverse()'.
+Scala also supports multiple likes with triple quotes ("""...""").

+## MultiLine2.scala
+Scala multi line strings allows for emedded quotes within the String.
+Multi line strings also takes indentations literally.
+We can use a RichString method called 'stripMargin' to remove all the blank or control characters before the leading pipe (|).